Otago Daily Times apologises over 'shameful' cartoon about Samoa's measles crisis

-The Otago Daily Times has apologised for an insensitive cartoon they featured in their newspaper this morning about the Samoan measles outbreak.
+The Otago Daily Times has apologised for an insensitive cartoon that featured in its newspaper this morning about the Samoan measles outbreak.

-In a statement, the publication wrote: "Today the Otago Daily Times published a cartoon making reference to the measles crisis in Samoa.
+In a statement on its website, editor Barry Stewart wrote: "Today the Otago Daily Times published a cartoon making reference to the measles crisis in Samoa.

-"The content and timing of the cartoon was insensitive and we apologise for publishing it."
+"The content and the timing of the cartoon were insensitive, and we apologise without reservation for publishing it.

+"We have published many stories about the human suffering caused by the outbreak.
+They are stories not about a virus, they are stories of real people, real hurt, and real tragedy.

+"This should have been our starting point when considering publishing the cartoon.
+That it was not was a deeply regrettable error in judgement.

 "This is terrible, ODT.
 What a shameful assault on the cartoonist's art - and on empathy, decency, human feeling, and the people of a country with which we're so close," he wrote.